-"The selectmen of two adjoining towns may, by agreement, lay out, reclassify, or discontinue a highway on the line between the towns, or erect a bridge over a stream between the towns, if a majority of the selectmen of each town assent."207
+"The selectmen of two adjoining towns may, by agreement, lay out, reclassify, or discontinue a highway on the line between the towns, or erect a bridge over a stream between the towns, if a majority of the selectmen of each town assent."215

 The laying out process works in almost the same way as a laying out within a town.
-Selectmen of one town may be petitioned by five percent of the voters or landowners of the two towns.208 The two boards then meet together for the hearing.209 Expenses are apportioned by agreement among the selectmen.210
+Selectmen of one town may be petitioned by five percent of the voters or landowners of the two towns.
+The two boards then meet together for the hearing.
+Expenses are apportioned by agreement among the selectmen.
+The selectmen works are selectmented by agreement among the selectmented by the selectmente

 If the highway passes from one town to another (or more), selectboards from each involved town must follow the steps laid out above for highways within a single town.
 Selectboards from two or more towns may hold joint hearings, although the ultimate vote and decision should be made separately by each selectboard.
-If the various boards all agree, fine; if the various boards disagree, then the question may be appealed to the superior court, where the court may appoint disinterested commissioners and review their final decree.211
+If the various boards all agree, fine; if the various boards disagree, then the question may be appealed to the superior court, where the court may appoint disinterested commissioners and review their final decree.219

 When selectboards decide to discontinue highways between two towns, they may choose to designate the highways as trails.
-The law requires boards to notify the Commissioner of Forests, Parks and Recreation whenever such roads are being discontinued, and the Commissioner may designate the discontinued highway as a trail.212
+The law requires boards to notify the Commissioner of Forests, Parks and Recreation whenever such roads are being discontinued, and the Commissioner may designate the discontinued highway as a trail.220

-When a highway crosses or is near the line between two towns, one town may reclassify or discontinue the highway without the consent of the other town, provided notice is given to the other town before the hearing on discontinuance.
-213
+When a highway crosses or is near the line between two towns, one town may reclassify or discontinue the highway without the consent of the other town, provided notice is given to the other town before the hearing on discontinuance.221